Dr Athena Moustaka

 Having worked professionally as an architect, I have experience in managing medium to large scale projects (with budgets up to 5.7 million euros), and on-site design implementation

-Technology 1 (BSc Quantity Surveying, BSc Building surveying, BSc Architecture Design and Technology, BSc Construction Project Management)
+BSc Quantity Surveying, BSc Building Surveying and BSc Construction Project Management:

 Qualifications and Memberships